-As mentioned above, tartar can only be removed by a professional.
-During the procedure, the dentist uses an ultrasonic device with a small nozzle to remove tartar from areas or spots that are difficult to reach.
+As mentioned before, tartar can only be removed by a professional.
+During the procedure, the dentist uses an ultrasonic device with a small nozzle to get rid of tartar from hard-to-reach areas.
 The process of removing tartar may or may not be painful and depends on several factors.
-The dental cleaning will begin with a total examination of the entire inside of the mouth.
+The dental cleaning will start with a thorough examination of the entire inside of the mouth.

-The dentist may also recommend a deep cleaning that combines scaling and root planing if the tartar is excessive.
-Regular professional cleanings remove tartar buildup.
+The dentist may also suggest a deep cleaning that combines scaling and root planing if the tartar is excessive.
+Regular professional cleanings can get rid of tartar buildup.
 Both traditional and holistic dentists (dentists who take into account the patient's overall health, not just their oral health) can perform a dental cleaning.
 Tartar is very difficult to remove and cannot be done at home or with a toothbrush alone.

 Tartar removal should be done professionally in the dentist's office and by a dental hygienist.
 Your dentist and dental hygienist have received specific training for professional removal of plaque and tartar, which can also help lighten stains on your teeth, so if you are concerned about unwanted buildup on your teeth, you should make an appointment.
 Following the five steps above will mean your teeth will stay super clean and healthy between checkups at the dentist.
 It can usually be stopped and reversed by brushing your teeth, flossing, using an antiseptic mouthwash, and cleaning regularly with your dentist.